Complete guide to American Airlines upgrades

 Check for upgrade offers on aa.com under "Manage Trips" or during initial booking.
 AA now uses dynamic pricing — the mileage or cash cost varies by route, date, and demand.
 If an upgrade offer is available and you accept, the upgrade processes.
 Elite members may see preferential pricing on upgrade offers.

 No action is required.
-When you are ticketed in an eligible fare class on a domestic AA flight, the system automatically adds you to the complimentary upgrade list.
-Your position is determined by your status tier, AAdvantage tenure, and fare class.
+When you are ticketed in an eligible fare class on an AA flight within North America, the system automatically adds you and one companion on the same reservation to the complimentary upgrade list.
+Your position is set by your status tier, then by your rolling 12-month Loyalty Point total.
+There are no stickers to apply -- 500-mile upgrades were retired in 2022.

 When and How AA Upgrades Clear